MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-teradata-client.md

 ## Installing Microsoft R Server or R Client on the Client

-To download and install Microsoft R Server, you will need an MSDN subscription or a Microsoft Volume License Center sign-in.
+To download and install Microsoft R Server, you need an MSDN subscription or a Microsoft Volume License Center sign-in.
 For development purposes, you can install the free Developer edition of R Server on Linux or Windows:

 + [Install R Server for Linux](r-server-install-linux-server.md)
 + [Install R Server for Windows](r-server-install-windows.md)